Code-Institute-Submissions/project-6/README.md

       - Largest function has 17 statements in it, while the median is 3.
       - The most complex function has a cyclomatic complexity value of 7 while the median is 1.
     - **Five unused variables**
-      - As thier are called from templates
+      - As their are called from templates

 - **Back End**
   - [Visual Studio Python debugger](https://code.visualstudio.com/docs/python/debugging)